Tomerg91/Lumea/memory-bank/activeContext.md

 - **Real-time**: Supabase Realtime subscriptions

 ### **Active Considerations**:
-- **Admin Role**: Existing user table with role field supporting admin permissions
-- **Coach Approval**: Use existing user status/pending approval fields
-- **Dashboard Metrics**: Aggregate data from sessions, payments, users tables
-- **Approval Workflow**: Email notifications for coach approval/rejection decisions
-- **Admin Security**: Ensure proper authorization and RLS for admin-only features
+- **Reflection Privacy**: Use RLS to ensure clients only see their own reflections
+- **Coach Access**: Allow assigned coaches to view their clients' reflections
+- **Audio Storage**: Use Supabase Storage buckets for audio reflection files
+- **Notification System**: Real-time alerts when new reflections are submitted
+- **Rich Text**: Consider rich text editor for enhanced reflection formatting
+- **Mobile Support**: Ensure audio recording works on mobile devices

 ## 💡 **Key Insights & Learnings**